plast-lab/doop/docs/doop-101.md

   4, 6
 \---- end of Path facts ----/
 ```
+---

 ## Entities
 The analogous to user-defined types in Datalog are **Entity** predicates.
 Those
 are unary predicates and internally the engine will use some unique ID for each
 entry of the same Entity predicate.
-There are two ways to create a new entity
+There are two ways to create new entities
 in Datalog--refmode predicates and constructor predicates.

 ### Refmode predicates